-The Göteborg Opera was inaugurated in 1994 and is to be found next to Lilla Bommen in the Göteborg harbour.
-Here opera, dance and musicals are performed under the same roof.
+The Göteborg Opera house was inaugurated in 1994 and is next to Lilla Bommen by the Göteborg harbour.
+Opera, dance, musicals and concerts are all performed here under the same roof.

-The Göteborg Opera is 28 700 m2.
-Around 500 persons work in the building's 1117 rooms.
-It is home to metal, carpentry and décor workshops, tailoring and costume studios as well as ballet and rehearsal rooms.
-The opera has two stages, the Main Stage and the Small Stage.
-The Main Stage is 500 m2.
-Behind this stage there are enormous spaces, approximately five times the size of the stage itself.
-Also worth mentioning is the opera house's sheet music library, where 15 tons of sheet music is stored.
+The Göteborg Opera has an area 28 700 m².
+Around 500 people work in the building’s 1117 rooms, which house metalwork, carpentry and decor workshops, tailoring and costume studios as well as ballet and rehearsal rooms.
+The house in Gothenburg has two stages: the Main Stage and the Small Stage.
+The Main Stage is 500 m², behind which there is an enormous space, approximately five times the size of the stage itself.
+Also worth mentioning is the our sheet music library, where 15 tons of sheet music is stored.

 When the Göteborg Opera was inaugurated the stagecraft was the most advanced in the world.
-And now, after a comprehensive renovation in 2009 the opera house is once again one of the best in the world in this field.
+After a comprehensive renovation in 2009 the opera house was once again one of the best in the world in this field.

 On the Main Stage there are four vertically adjustable platforms.
 They each weigh 15 tons and at the press of a button they can be lowered down to the cellar, seven metres under the stage.
 The accuracy of position between the platforms is between +/- 0.3 mm.
 Sensors in the floor automatically set off an alarm if anything is wrong.

-The stage machinery is programmed frequency by frequency.
-Music and stage technology are synchronised by dividing the performance into a number of elements.
-If the music has a high tempo there can be up to 500 elements in one performance.
-A production team consisting of a director, a scenographer, and a choreographer decide together when and how all of the stage technical movement shall take place.
-Then the stage manager takes over.
-The stage manager is a sort of technical conductor who sees to it that changes of set, lighting and sound are in tune with the music.
+The stage machinery is programmed by frequency.
+Music and stage cues are synchronised by dividing the performance into a number of sections.
+If the music is of a high tempo there can be up to 500 sections in one performance.
+A production team consisting of a director, a scenographer, and a choreographer decide together when and how all of the stage directions should occur, then the stage manager takes over.
+The stage manager is like a technical conductor who makes sure that set changes, lighting and sound are in sync with the music.

-200 TV screens around the building show what is happening on stage at all moments.
-The soloists can follow the performance from their dressing rooms.
-When it is their time to go on stage the stage manager calls them down via the monitors.
+200 screens around the building show what is happening on stage at all moments, so the off-stage ensemble can follow the performance from their dressing rooms.
+When it is time to go on stage the stage manager calls them down via the monitors.